 The armor advantage calculation depends on the Heavy AT Odds if either player has Heavy AT capable units present.
 If neither has any Heavy AT capable units, then it depends on the Light AT Odds.
-Light AT is never consulted unless neither side has no Heavy AT.
+Light AT is never consulted for armor advantage unless neither side has Heavy AT.
 The single Armor Advantage level arrived at this way governs the combat multiplier for all attacking yellow and red units.

 Heavy AT effects are given to all yellow coded units and 1/2 to red coded units with tank symbols, and full to defender’s (only) anti tank, anti aircraft symbol units.
 Light AT effect are given to all other red coded units.
 This is the same as rule 9.4e except that only defenders may count their Anti tank and Anti aircraft symbol units, hedgehogs do not confer heavy AT capability, and red armor symbols units are only 1/2 heavy AT.

 To be clear about the treatment of red units, those without armor symbols are 100% light AT.
 Those with armor symbols count 50% of their strength as heavy AT and the remainder as light AT.